monster-js/monster-js/docs/router/navigation.md

 # Navigation

-This page covers the methods of navigation in Weco JS, including how to create links that navigate to different routes and how to programmatically navigate based on user interactions or other conditions.
+This page covers the methods of navigation in Monster JS, including how to create links that navigate to different routes and how to programmatically navigate based on user interactions or other conditions.

 ## 1. Creating Links for Navigation

-In Weco JS, you can use the `router:link` directive to create links that navigate between routes.
-This works similarly to the standard HTML anchor (`<a>`) tag but is integrated with Weco JS’s routing system.
+In Monster JS, you can use the `router:link` directive to create links that navigate between routes.
+This works similarly to the standard HTML anchor (`<a>`) tag but is integrated with Monster JS’s routing system.

 ### Example: Basic Link Creation